Douglas MacArthur: Legacy

-MacArthur's concept of the role of the soldier as including civil affairs, quelling riots and low-level conflict, was dismissed by the majority of officers who had fought in Europe during World War II, and afterwards saw the Army's role as fighting the Soviet Union.
-Unlike them, in his victories in New Guinea in 1944, the Philippines in 1945 and Korea in 1950, he fought outnumbered, and relied on maneuver and surprise for success.
-The American sinologist John King Fairbank called MacArthur "our greatest soldier".
-British Field Marshal Viscount Alanbrooke, the chief of Britain's Imperial General Staff, had stated that MacArthur outshone all of his contemporary American and British generals, much to the concurring of B. H. Liddell Hart and espoused that the blend of his strong personality along with his grasp of tactics, operative mobility and vision had put him in such class, on par with or even greater than Genghis Khan and Napoleon Bonaparte.
-President of the Republic of China Chiang Kai-shek praised him a glory of the U.S. as well as all people who defend freedom and justice.
+MacArthur's concept of the role of the soldier as including civil affairs, quelling riots and low-level conflict was dismissed by the majority of officers who had fought in Europe during World War II and afterwards saw the Army's role as fighting the Soviet Union.
+British Field Marshal Viscount Alanbrooke stated that MacArthur outshone all of his contemporary American and British generals and that the blend of his strong personality, grasp of tactics, operative mobility and vision had put him in such class, on par with or even greater than Genghis Khan and Napoleon Bonaparte.
+Truman's relief of MacArthur cast a long shadow over American civil–military relations for decades, and "left a lasting current of popular sentiment that in matters of war and peace, the military really knows best", a philosophy which became known as "MacArthurism".